girldevelopit/gdi-featured-js-intro/README.md

 ## Classes
 ### Class 1: Introduction to JavaScript and Basic Programming Concepts
 An overview of the history of JavaScript, what it is, and how it interacts with the browser.
-Covers basic JavaScript concepts including variables, data types, and functions.
+Covers basic JavaScript concepts including variables and data types

-### Class 2: Control Flow
+### Class 2: Functions and Control Flow
-Introduces boolean variable, if/then statements, loops, and arrays.
+Introduces functions, boolean variable, and if/then/else statements.

+### Class 3: Loops, Arrays, and Objects
+Introduces more complex programing concepts, including loops, arrays, objects, and mthods.

-### Class 3: Introduction to the DOM
+### Class 4: Introduction to the DOM
 Introduces the Document Object Model (DOM) and how to use JavaScript to interact with it.
-Includes finding and modifying nodes.
+Includes finding and modifying nodes, events, and listeing functions.

-### Class 4: Events and Animations
-Introduces events, listening functions, user inputs, and basic animations.